datadvance/DjangoChannelsGraphqlWs/README.md

   See comments in the class `GraphqlWsConsumer`.
 - All subscription notifications are delivered in the order they were issued.

+Each request (WebSocket message) processing starts in the main thread of the process.
+With exception that the request's parsing and validation is offloaded into a thread pool.
+Resolver calls made from the main thread.
+And for each resolver it checks whether the resolver is a coroutine function.
+If it is a coroutine function, then the resolver is launched from the main thread.
+If it is not a coroutine function (a synchronous function), then the resolver is launched from the thread pool.
+As you know an asyncio eventloop call is faster than a thread call.
+So you should prefer asynchronous resolvers in your code.
+It will work faster.

 ### Context